-- (a) Most recent P60 and statement of earnings, - (b) The salary certificate completed and stamped or a salary certificate in a form acceptable to AIB Bank, - (c) Minimum 3 payslips if paid monthly, 6 payslips if paid fortnightly and 8 payslips if paid weekly received by the applicant in each of the previous 3 months including the latest payslip, - (d) Details of existing financial commitments including where applicable, most recent 6 months bank statements illustrating all non-Group financial commitments, - (e) For non AIB Bank customers most recent 6 month bank statements from main working account to illustrate track record, and - (f) Most recent 6 months' mortgage statements (if the customer(s) already have a mortgage).
+- (a) Most recent Employment Detail Summary, - (b) The salary certificate completed and stamped or a salary certificate in a form acceptable to AIB Bank, - (c) Minimum 3 payslips if paid monthly, 6 payslips if paid fortnightly and 8 payslips if paid weekly received by the applicant in each of the previous 3 months including the latest payslip for PAYE customers. - (d) Details of existing financial commitments including where applicable, the most recent 6 months bank statements illustrating all non-Group financial commitments or a credit check with the most recent 6 months' evidence of monthly payments from applicant (s) bank account, - (e) For non AIB Bank customers most recent 6 month bank statements from main working account to illustrate track record, and - (f) Most recent 6 months' mortgage statements (if the customer(s) already have a mortgage).